MarkHolmstrom/Test-Hex-Bot-Please-Ignore/README.md

-TODO: a lot
+TODO:

+* Rewrite dfs for speed

+COMPLETED:

-* Fixing constants to current values may be a good idea, benefits for data type foreknowledge and faster computation (e.g. multiply by -1 to flip colors)
+* Fixing constants to current values, benefits for data type foreknowledge and faster computation (e.g. multiply by -1 to flip colors)
+* Add swap rule
+* Use numpy